PierreBarba/FinTracker/README.md

 This application allows you to:

-- See a random greeting
+- See about us company

 ## 🛠 Built With <a name="built-with"></a>